rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ```
 ### Gradle

-Create an entry in the dependency section of your build.gradle file to add a library from the SDK to your [Gradle](https://gradle.org) project.
+Create an entry in the dependency section of your build.gradle file to add a library to your [Gradle](https://gradle.org) project.

 ```
 dependencies {